ashevtcov/test1/bai/README.md

 # Test Task

 The test project was implemented using TypeScript, React and HTML Canvas.
-State management architecture is skipped, however for production I would prefer Redux.
+State management architecture is simplified, however for production I would prefer Redux.
+Multiselection is implemented via boundary selection.
+Multi drag is implemented.

 ## Available Scripts